rashad-07/mpv-subfinder/README.md

 First, make sure `subliminal` is installed — it requires no API key and works on its own as a reliable fallback, so it's the easiest way to guarantee you always get results.
 If you haven't: `pip install subliminal babelfish dogpile.cache`.
 Beyond that, confirm at least one API key is entered in Settings and the corresponding provider is enabled.
 Try simplifying the query — remove the year, resolution, and release tags.
 Run `python subfinder.py --test` to confirm keys are detected.

 **RAR pack fails to extract**
-Install WinRAR, 7-Zip, or bsdtar (pre-installed on macOS; on Linux: `apt install libarchive-tools`; on Windows 10+: `tar.exe` is already on your PATH).
+Install WinRAR or 7-Zip.
 SubFinder checks the Windows registry and common install paths automatically.

 **Something's acting up and you're not sure why**
 Settings → Clear All Caches flushes everything — downloads, search session, index, log, and subliminal's own cache.